dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ### Where did the recursion go?

 The technique of Church encoding may be unfamiliar and perplexing.
 If we are actually working with recursive types and recursive functions, why do we no longer see any recursion in the code?
-In `foldLeft`, why is there no code that iterates over a list of integers in a loop?
+In `foldRight`, why is there no code that iterates over a list of integers in a loop?

 An answer is found by comparing the codes for the values `x0`, `x1`, and `x2` shown in the previous section when working with `ListInt`.
 The values `x0`, `x1`, and `x2` are functions whose second argument is a function `frr : F r → r`.
 The code for `x0` calls that function only once; the code for `x1` calls that function twice; and the code for `x2` calls that function three times.

-This explains why `foldLeft` is non-recursive.
-The code of `foldLeft` merely prepares a function `frr` and passes it to the given value of type `ListInt`.
-If we run `foldLeft` on `x2`, it is the code of `x2` that will call the function `frr` three times.
+This explains why `foldRight` is non-recursive.
+The code of `foldRight` merely prepares a function `frr` and passes it to the given value of type `ListInt`.
+If we run `foldRight` on `x2`, it is the code of `x2` that will call the function `frr` three times.
 There is actually no loop in `x2`; it is just hard-coded in the function `x2` to apply `frr` three times in a row.

 A list of 1000 integers will be represented by a function (call it `x1000 : ListInt`) that takes an argument `frr : F r → r` and applies `frr` a thousand times